GhostOf0days/FinLoRA/README.md

 We use four LoRA methods: LoRA, QLoRA, DoRA, and rsLoRA.

-You can download LoRA adapaters from the `lora_adapters` directory or [Hugging Face](https://huggingface.co/wangd12).
+You can download LoRA adapaters from the `lora_adapters` directory.
 The adapters are fine-tuned on financial datasets using various configurations (e.g., 8-bit rank 8 and 4-bit rank 4).

 ## File Structure